Tesla ordered to pay over $130 mln to Black former worker over racism -WSJ - Up News Info

 Article content

-A federal jury on Monday has ordered Tesla Inc to pay more than $130 million in damages to a Black former worker named Owen Diaz, finding he was subjected to a racially hostile work environment, the Wall Street Journal reported https://on.wsj.com/3mifGPa.
+A federal jury on Monday has ordered Tesla Inc to pay more than $130 million in damages to a Black former worker, finding he was subjected to a racially hostile work environment, the Wall Street Journal reported.

-The jury determined that the company failed to take reasonable steps to prevent Diaz, a contract worker who worked as an elevator operator at Tesla’s Fremont factory in 2015 and 2016, from being racially harassed, the newspaper added.
+The jury determined that the company failed to take reasonable steps to prevent Owen Diaz, a contract worker who was employed as an elevator operator at Tesla’s Fremont factory in 2015 and 2016, from being racially harassed, the newspaper said.

+In a message to employees that Tesla posted on its website, the automaker noted the trial concerned racial slurs heard on the factory floor and racist graffiti in the bathrooms.

 Article content

+The jury awarded Diaz $6.9 million in compensatory damages and $130 million in punitive damages, according to the newspaper.

+“While we strongly believe that these facts don’t justify the verdict reached by the jury in San Francisco, we do recognize that in 2015 and 2016 we were not perfect,” Tesla said.

-Tesla and its attorneys did not immediately respond to a Reuters request for comment.
-Diaz’s lawyers also did not respond to a request for comment.
+Tesla did not immediately respond to a Reuters query asking if it would be appealing the verdict.
+Diaz’s lawyers did not immediately respond to a request for comment.

 Before the trial began, presiding judge William Orrick rejected efforts by Tesla to exclude one juror from the jury, saying he believed the attempt was based on race and “purposefully discriminatory.”